elenam/track2-functional/Functional.md

 Functional approach to programming means that a solution is constructed as a composition of functions.
 Each function returns a new entity that's one step closer to the desired results.
 This is different from the more common imperative approach that keeps changing data and variables in memory (often using loops) until the result is constructed or determined.

 For example, consider determining if a string is a palindrome.
-In a traditional approach one would have a loop in which an index is changing as the string is being traversed that compares the string characters to each other.
+In a traditional approach one would have a loop in which an index is changing as the string is being traversed that compares string characters to each other.
 In a functional appoach one would just compare the string to its reverse and return the result:

 ```clojure
 user=> (defn is-palindrome? [s] (= s (clojure.string/reverse s)))